mesowx/MesoPy/README.md

 - Function names have been simplified
 - Additional query parameters have been added to each function
 - New functions added to request more services from MesoWest (data latency, statistics, network information)
+- Built-in pretty printing for JSON response
+- Lists may be passed to parameters

 ## Usage
 #### Retrieving data: